How I Met My Brother

 That's how I met my brother.

-He is someone who is willing to sacrifice something that he holds dear such as his education for our family.
-He is someone who has inspired me to do my best in college and look at everything with gratitude.
-He is someone who taught what it means to have a family.
+He is willing to sacrifice something he holds dear, such as his education, for our family.
+He has inspired me to do my best in college and look at everything with gratitude.
+He is someone who taught me what it means to have a family.

-When the news came that I'll be graduating college with honors, my brother sent me a letter to express his happiness for me.
-In his letter, he told me how proud he is of my accomplishment and wished me all the best.
-He also reminded me to always love our family and to do something for our country whatever I'll be when I faced life after college.
+When the news came that I'd be graduating college with honors, my brother sent me a letter expressing his happiness.
+In his letter, he told me how proud he was of my accomplishment and wished me all the best.
+He also reminded me to always love our family and to do something for our country, whatever I'll be when I face life after college.

-I kept my brother's letter in my memento box along with other tangible things that I hold dear.
-Till'' this day I'm still trying to bear in mind what he wrote to me as a reminder.
+I kept my brother's letter and other tangible things I held dear in my memento box.
+To this day, I'm still trying to remember what he wrote to me as a reminder.
 I took it as an alarm clock that wakes me when I forget to love my family and tend to choose a selfish path.

-I haven't shared to many people how I learned how to drive a bicycle.
+I haven't told many people how I learned to drive a bicycle.
 When I was 10, my father bought us a bike.
 Eager to learn, I forced my brother Inting to teach me how to use it.
 My brother then took me to a nearby subdivision and promised to teach me.

-My brother told me that the key to riding a bicycle to look forward and keep moving.
-To begin my first ride, I sat on the bike, put my feet on the pedals and let it move.
-I did it with my brother holding the bike, moving with me, while telling me to keep the pedals moving and to look forward.
+My brother told me that the key to riding a bicycle is to look forward and keep moving.
+To begin my first ride, I sat on the bike, put my feet on the pedals, and let it move.
+I did it with my brother holding the bike, moving with me while telling me to keep the pedals moving and to look forward.
 Frightened, I told him never to let go of me and the bike.

 Keep moving, keep moving, keep moving.
 Look forward, look forward, look forward.
-Don't mind the pedals that much.
+I don't mind the pedals that much.

 my brother and I

-Going through life, dealing with its bumps, falling and hurting for so many times, I listen to what my brother told me when I was 10: keep moving, look forward.
+Going through life, dealing with its bumps, falling, and hurting so many times, I listened to what my brother told me when I was 10: keep moving, look forward.

 love lots,